runtimeverification/iele-semantics/Design.md

 * a `twos` instruction is added to convert a signed integer into an `N`-byte twos-complement representation of the number, where `N` is passed as an argument to the instruction.
 * `sext` (corresponding to EVM's SIGNEXTEND) is changed to convert an N-byte twos-complement representation of a signed number into its signed value, where `N` is passed as an argument to the instruction.
 * Because integers are unbounded, the index operand of `byte` (corresponding to EVM's BYTE) now counts from the least-significant byte instead of the most-significant.
+* In order to reduce gas costs for multiplication and division by powers of two, we introduce an explicit bitwise shift operator.
+It takes two arguments, and the second is positive for left shift and negative for right shift.

 ## Local Execution Memory